ptmt/ptmt.github.com/posts/2026/state-of-development.md

 ### In pursiut of autonomous agents

-We see Anthropic, OpenAI and Cursor experimenting with it.
+Anthropic, OpenAI and Cursor are experimenting with it.
 Days and weeks efforts where an agent does a very big project with as little of human intevention as possible.
 Competition can be replicated, so data and distribution is important as ever.
 As we develop more sophisticated frameworks for such agents, probably a completely new browser engine or operating system will be possible.
 And that brings anxiety again

 ### Open Source is changing